-5 Ways Nature is Essential to Building a Child's Healthy Imagination
+5 Reasons Kids Need Nature to Build a Healthy Imagination

-Kids aren’t born with imagination – and how they build one will shape their life
+Kids aren’t born with imagination – how they build one will shape their life

-Kids aren’t born with imagination – and how they build one will shape their life
+Kids aren’t born with imagination – how they build one will shape their life

 If you can see that image in your mind now, thank a truly remarkable mental ability you have:

-Imagination is also a highly advanced survival tool.
-And new research suggests, we may be underappreciating its real role in childhood learning, education and development.
+Imagination is also an advanced survival tool, one we use every day.
+And new research suggests we may be missing its real role in childhood learning, education and development.

-Imagination is essential for navigating a wide range of challenges in life, and we’re using it in ways we often don’t realize.
+It not only helps us navigate a wide range of challenges in life, we often use it in ways we don’t even realize.

 You’ve probably never seen a dolphin driving a bus .
 So what happened when I suggested it up there?
 First, your mind went hunting for the concepts of “dolphin” and “bus” and “raincoat” in your banks of memory.
 It selected some visual images, checked they were correct, and then assembled them together, in a fairly realistic way.
 Finally, it served up a finished composition for you to ‘see’.
 All in about a second.